A bit about the speaker…

 7. Without action, improvement and action plans are pretty much pointless.
 If you’ve got any, make sure you complete them and take appropriate steps.

 8. Are you confident your employees feel comfortable coming to you with concerns or questions?
 If the answer’s no, you might want to consider looking into the culture of your business.

 9. If you’ve not already, think about ISO accreditation.
 This’ll help to support and maintain a high standard of quality for your business.

 And last but not least.

 10. Make sure you have a robust overview of the care that’s being provided.
 If it takes an inspector to plug any gaps for you, odds are your service isn’t outstanding.

 Need a hand?

-To find out our how our experts can help you better prepare for regulatory inspections, give us a call on 0345 844 1111 today.
+To find out our how our experts can help you better prepare for regulatory inspections, get in touch.

 GET A FREE CONSULTATION

 Get in touch to organise a free audit of your business.